Classification of non-Kahler surfaces and locally conformally Kahler geometry: Brunella's theorem: all Kato surfaces are LCK

 Each $M_i$ has two boundary components, with $S_i$ pseudo-convex and $S_{i-1}$ pseudo-concave.
 Gluing a ball $B$ to $S_{i-1}$, we obtain a manifold $\hat M_i= B \coprod_{S_{i-1}} M_i$ which is compact and has strictly pseudoconvex boundary.
-By the solution of Levi problem (Oka, H\"ormander), $\hat M_i$ is holomorphically convex.
-Using Remmert reduction theorem \cite{_Remmert:reduction_}, we obtain a proper map with connected fibers $p:\; \hat M_i \arrow X$, where $X$ is Stein.
+By Grauert's solution of Levi problem (\cite[Section 2, Theorem 1]{_Grauert:Levi_}), $\hat M_i$ is holomorphically convex.
+Using Remmert's reduction theorem \cite{_Remmert:reduction_}, we obtain a proper map with connected fibers $p:\; \hat M_i \arrow X$, where $X$ is Stein.
 Since the neighbourhood of the boundary of $X$ is biholomorphic to a neighbourhood of $S^3\subset B$, Hartogs theorem implies that $X$ is in fact biholomorphic to $B$.
 Then $p:\; \hat M_i \arrow X$ is a bimeromorphic, holomorphic map to a ball, and is obtained by a sequence of a blow-ups.

 Following Dloussky \cite{_Dloussky:Kato_}, we define the {\bf Kato data} on a closed ball $B\subset \C^2$ as a bimeromorphic, holomorphic map $\hat B \arrow B$, together with an open subset $B_0\subset \hat B$ and a biholomorphism from $B_0$ to an open ball.
 Then the complement $\hat B \backslash B_0$ has two smooth boundary components, which are both isomorphic to $S^3\subset B$ and can be glued together to obtain a compact complex surface.